Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks: Results

 We observed that stronger feature learning reduced degeneracy at the dynamical level but increased it at the weight level.
-Intuitively, when \(\gamma\) is high, networks tend to learn similar task‑specific features and converge to consistent dynamics and behavior.
+We see that when \(\gamma\) is high, networks tend to learn similar task‑specific features and converge to consistent dynamics and behavior.
 In contrast, lazy networks (with small \(\gamma\)) rely on their initial random features, leading to more divergent solutions across seeds—even though their weights move less overall (Figure~\ref{fig:feature_learning}).
 This finding aligns with prior work in feedforward networks, where feature learning was shown to reduce the variance of the neural tangent kernel across converged models~\citep{bordelon_dynamics_2024}.
 At the behavioral level, however, increasing feature‑learning strength leads networks to overfit the training distribution (Appendix~\ref{app:mean_std_bd_FL}).
 We hypothesize that stronger feature learning exacerbates overfitting, increasing both average OOD loss and the variability of OOD behavior across models (Figure~\ref{fig:feature_learning})~\citep{bansal2021revisiting, duan2020unsupervised, huh2024platonic, li2016convergent}.
-Although stronger feature learning increases behavioral degeneracy, this may partially reflect overfitting to the training distribution rather than inherent task difficulty—an effect we highlight in Appendix~\ref{app:mean_std_bd_FL}.
-Clarifying the mechanistic link between dynamical and behavioral degeneracy remains an important direction for future work.
+Although stronger feature learning increases behavioral degeneracy [temporal generalization], this may partially reflect overfitting to the training distribution, an effect we highlight in Appendix~\ref{app:mean_std_bd_FL}.
+Clarifying the mechanistic link between dynamical and behavioral degeneracy [temporal generalization] remains an important direction for future work.
+In Appendix \ref{app: dense_sweep}, we demonstrate that the observed effects of feature learning on degeneracy both interpolates smoothly within the range of $\gamma$ values and extrapolates beyond the range reported in Figure \ref{fig:feature_learning}.